Examples of Grants Recently Approved

 The Stick Kit course and platform development

-The Stick Kit is an online relationship education platform that has been developed to provide a new and innovative means of delivering relationship education resources to the Australian community.
-While relationship counselling services are well resourced, there are limited relationship education services available to the Australian community.
-As such, The Stick Kit aims to significantly increase the scope of relationship education services available to Australian couples.
+The Stick Kit is an online relationship education platform that has been developed to provide a new and innovative means of delivering relationship education resources to the broader Australian community.
+While relationship crisis counselling services are well resourced, there are limited relationship education services available to the Australian community.
+As such, The Stick Kit aims to provide readily accessible online access to relationship education services available to married couples.

-PMRC has funded the complete development of this secular relationship education program, platform delivery, course development and marketing planning and initial launch.
+PMRC has supported the funding of this this secular relationship education program, platform delivery, course development and marketing planning and initial launch.

-Funding to Real Talk Australia to support their work in the area of relationship education and life choices.
+Funding to Real Talk International to support their work in the area of relationship education and life choices.

 “Real Talk provides talks on sex and relationships to high school students.
 The grant we received from the PMRC Foundation has greatly helped Real Talk to present at events and travel to communities that would otherwise have difficulties covering the travel expenses incurred by Real Talk.
 These include regional trips to the northern territory as well a variety of youth events.” – Paul Ninnes, Director